New York City to probe Amazon firing of warehouse worker

-New York City Mayor Bill de Blasio said on Tuesday he had ordered the city's human rights commissioner to investigate the dismissal of a worker at an Amazon.com warehouse who had participated in a walkout.
+New York City Mayor Bill de Blasio said on Tuesday he had ordered the city's human rights commission to open an investigation into the dismissal of a worker at an Amazon.com warehouse who participated in a walkout.

-On Monday, 15 workers at its warehouse in Staten Island, New York, walked off the job following reports of coronavirus cases among the facility's staff.
+Amazon has denied wrongdoing in the matter, saying it fired the worker because he had put the safety of others at risk.
+The dispute centers on a walkout by 15 workers on Monday at Amazon's warehouse in Staten Island, New York, amid concerns over reports of coronavirus cases among the facility's staff.

+The total number of workers at the warehouse was not immediately clear.
+De Blasio said he had ordered the city's commission on human rights to look into an allegation the worker was fired after raising health and safety concerns over the coronavirus outbreak.

+"The allegation is because he spoke up for the safety of his fellow workers he was fired," de Blasio said at a media briefing on the coronavirus.
+"If so, that would be a violation of our city human rights law.
+We would act on it immediately."
+The investigation concerns civil, not criminal law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)